 When you try to create, rename or save files, two common errors might occur that will prevent your file from syncing: invalid characters and colliding filenames.

-This error happens when you try to create, rename or save a file to a folder that already contains file with the same name.
+This error happens when you try to create, rename or save a file to a folder that already contains a file with the same name.

 There are two rules to watch out for when you name your files: